Is Bali Safe for Travelers?

 They are the equivalent to Uber in Indonesia.
 And, they are regarded as the most reliable form of transportation for everyone in Bali.
 They provide both bike and car transport services.

 Tip: download the apps before arriving at the airport.
-This way you can avoid the scammer taxi drivers (you will surely have groups of drivers come your way as soon as you step out of the gate).
+This way you can avoid the scammer taxi drivers (you will have groups of drivers come your way as soon as you step out of the gate).

 Hiring a Private Driver